isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 system to malfunction.
 For example, one server may consider a lease to be expired when it is actually still valid.
-The lease reclamation process may remove a name associated with this lease from the DNS, causing problems when the client later attempts to renew its lease.
+The lease reclamation process may remove a name associated with this lease from the DNS, causing problems when the client later attempts to renew the lease.

 Each active server monitors the clock skew by comparing its current time with the time returned by its partner in response to the heartbeat